avocado-framework/avocado/docs/source/DebuggingWithGDB.rst

   other types of commands.
 This requires a test written with that approach and API in mind.

+.. tip:: Even though this section describes the use of the Avocado GDB features, which allow live debugging of binaries inside Avocado tests, it's also possible to debug some application offline by using tools such as `rr <http://rr-project.org>`_.
+Avocado ships with an example wrapper script (to be used with ``--wrapper``) for that purpose.

 Transparent Execution of Executables
 ------------------------------------